26 Things to do in Suzhou China – All You Need to Know Before you Go

 Shantang Street at night Suzhou China

-Shantang Street is a completely different vibe at night and the crowds come out in droves to soak in the energetic atmosphere.
+Shantang Street has a completely different vibe at night, and the crowds come out in droves to soak in the energetic atmosphere.
+It is fun to be in the middle of it all.
+With the beautiful Chinese lanterns and old architecture, I can see why this is such a popular area at night.

-We quickly made our way through the narrow street along the canal to the Chaozong Pavilion where traditional Suzhou collides with the modern city.
+We quickly made our way through the narrow street along the canal to the Chaozong Pavilion, where traditional Suzhou meets modern city.

 5. Chaozong Pavilion